TULiberalArts/Environmental-Studies/pages/next-stops.md

 ---
 title: Next Stops
 permalink: /next-stops/
+description: >-
+  Job titles for Environmental Studies majors include Climatologist, Ecologist, Entomologist, Geographer and City Planner.
+keywords: >-
+  Jobs for Environmental Studies majors, Environmental Studies jobs, Careers in Environmental Science, Environmental Studies careers list
 layout: page
 published: true
 ---
 ## What Can I do with a degree in Environmental Science?
-Our students land competitive, meaningful jobs upon graduation in Philadelphia and beyond, working in business, government and non-profits sectors.
-The U.S.Department of Labor projects much faster than average job growth in environmentally related fields.
+Graduates in Environmental Studies from Temple University land competitive, meaningful jobs upon graduation in Philadelphia and beyond, working in business, government and non-profits.
+The U.S. Department of Labor projects faster than average growth for careers in environmental science.
 With the rise of smart technology, the 21st century is marked by a rapid increase in geospatial information.
 As an environmental studies student at the Department of Geography and Urban Studies, you will learn cutting-edge technology that gives you a competitive edge in the job market.
 The geospatial technology industry alone is growing at an annual rate of almost [35 percent and trained technicians are in high demand](https://www.doleta.gov/brg/indprof/geospatial_profile.cfm).

-From Peace Corps Volunteers and Fulbright Scholars, to urban agriculture and energy consultants, Environmental Studies majors find employment in fields that include
+Jobs for Environmental Studies majors include

 - Environmental Activism and Conservation
 - Resource Management